Making a complaint

 - you're not satisfied with your provider's response.

-What information does EWON need
+What information does EWON need?

 We will ask you to provide your contact details, the name of your provider, an outline of your complaint and the outcome you are seeking.

 Try to describe the main events leading to your complaint in a logical order and as briefly as possible.
 It may be helpful to write these down before submitting your complaint.
-You can submit your complaint online here.

 If your complaint relates to a high bill and you are of the view that the bill is incorrect, it is important that you provide an explanation detailing the complaint.
 This can include details of the disputed bill such as the billing period, the billed amount, whether the bill is based on actual or estimated meter reading, the reason you dispute the bill and whether you are comparing the disputed bill to another bill.